SevcikMichal/localcodeai/README.md

 # localcodeai

-> **An experiment in local LLM-powered code assistance a test for AI coding assistants.**
+> **An experiment in local LLM-powered code assistance — a test for AI coding assistants.**

 ## What is this?

 `localcodeai` is a proof-of-concept VS Code extension designed to test local LLM models running directly on your PC.
-Together with [Roo Code](https://github.com/RooCodeInc/Roo-Code), it creates a dummy extension that integrates local language models into VS Code, providing inline code completions all without sending your code to external cloud services.
+Together with [Roo Code](https://github.com/RooCodeInc/Roo-Code), it creates a dummy extension that integrates local language models into VS Code, providing inline code completions and AI-assisted coding features — all without sending your code to external cloud services.

 Created primarily as a testing ground for local models and to understand how VS Code extensions work under the hood, this project serves as both a **test** for local AI coding assistants and a learning experience into extension development.